elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 ### Staging
 Recognizing the right time for the right actions is crucial for achieving success.
 You might have all the right elements—people, tools, strategies—but if they aren't utilized appropriately for the stage you're in, it can lead to catastrophic results.
 [The Saturn V rocket](https://en.wikipedia.org/wiki/Saturn_V#Description) (so far the only vehicle to carry humans beyond Low Earth Orbit) had 3 distinct stages in its launch procedure.
 Had all stages fired simultaneously, we wouldn't have been able to put 24 astronauts on the moon.

 To achieve success, your actions and behaviors must align with the specific stage you find yourself in.
-[Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck)'s 3X Model provides a practical framework for experimenting and innovating, breaking down the complex journey of "[Product Develpment Triathlon](https://medium.com/@kentbeck_7670/the-product-development-triathlon-6464e2763c46)" into three distinct stages:
+[Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck)'s 3X Model provides a practical framework for experimenting and innovating, breaking down the complex journey of ["Product Develpment Triathlon"](https://medium.com/@kentbeck_7670/the-product-development-triathlon-6464e2763c46) into three distinct stages:

-1. **Explore:**
+1. #### Explore
-- Tools: Iteration, testing, and experimentation.
+- **Tools:** Iteration, testing, and experimentation.
-- Environment: Uncertain, but adaptable
+- **Environment:** Uncertain, but adaptable
-- Enemy: Risk.
+- **Enemy:** Risk.
-- Goal: Disrupt inertia, combat disinterest, and discover a market fit.
+- **Goal:** Disrupt inertia, combat disinterest, and discover a market fit.
-- Activities: Maintain minimal costs, be cautious of local maxima (experiment success that won't scale), and make choices that minimize the risk of change.
+- **Activities:** Maintain minimal costs, be cautious of local maxima (experiment success that won't scale), and make choices that minimize the risk of change.
 Prioritize high iteration speed, low infrastructure costs, and flexibility for pivoting or scaling.

-2. **Expand:**
+2. #### Expand
-- Tools: Discipline and measurements.
+- **Tools:** Discipline and measurements.
-- Environment: Awkward, but experiencing growth
+- **Environment:** Awkward, but experiencing growth.
-- Enemy: Bottlenecks
+- **Enemy:** Bottlenecks.
-- Goal: Identify the key rate-limiting resource, design structures and processes that will allow it to scale
+- **Goal**: Identify the key rate-limiting resource, design structures and processes that will allow it to scale.
-- Activities: Seek sustainable growth and early proof on how you could optimize without going “full send”.
+- **Activities**: Seek sustainable growth and early proof on how you could optimize without fully commiting.
 Remove blockages, solve infrastructure challenges.
-In case went hard on Paul Graham’s “[Do Things that Don’t Scale](http://paulgraham.com/ds.html)”, during the “Explore” stage, figure out how to achieve the same results with things that do scale
+In case you applied Paul Graham’s ["Do Things that Don’t Scale"](http://paulgraham.com/ds.html) during the “Explore” stage, figure out how to achieve the same results with actions that do scale.

-3. **Extract:**
+3. #### Extract
-- Tools: Specialization, and optimization.
+- **Tools**: Specialization, and optimization.
-- Environment: Stable, but change is risky.
+- **Environment**: Stable, but change is risky.
-- Enemy: Inefficiency.
+- **Enemy**: Inefficiency.
-- Goal: Fine-tune your system without compromising quality.
+- **Goal**: Fine-tune your system without compromising quality.
-- Activities: Optimize your “[Replicators](https://en.wikipedia.org/wiki/Replicator_(Star_Trek))” to achieve maximum output with minimal input.
+- **Activities:** Optimize your “[Replicators](https://en.wikipedia.org/wiki/Replicator_(Star_Trek))” to achieve maximum output with minimal input.
 Focus on cost reduction, margin expansion, and the application of economies of scale, to deliver your product or service at peak efficiency (low cost, high quality).

 Navigating this triathlon, or any triathlon for that matter, presents a unique challenge.
 Each phase demands its own set of tools, expertise, and measurement systems.
 A bicycle won't serve you well in the water, becoming a faster runner doesn't automatically make you a faster swimmer, and the way you measure progress shifts from miles per hour on a bike to seconds per 100 meters in the water.
 Moreover, these phases are distinct and don't overlap; just as you wouldn't attempt to swim with running shoes, the critical moments occur at the end and beginning of each phase as you establish your rhythm and during the transitions between them.